 The society does not instigate fundraising activities for individuals but rather provides applicants short term assistance through a confidential committee jury process.
 Throughout each year EAR also presents workshops and seminars on subjects ranging from career development to issues of health and wellness.

 We are committed to building and maintaining the practical support necessary to sustain the health, well-being, and livelihood of those who have dedicated their lives to the practice of making art.
-Join with us in envisioning a healthy arts community which ensures a continued and rich cultural landscape for us all: Become an EAR member for as little as twenty dollars.
+Join with us in envisioning a healthy arts community which ensures a continued and rich cultural landscape for us all.

 While EAR receives funding for programming, we rely upon volunteerism and fundraising efforts to furnish relief funds, meanwhile prioritizing artist remuneration.
 Help us spread the word about campaigns and events or simply donate below!